 - You shouldn’t have complicating factors, such as blood clotting or heart issues.
 Your primary care physician can answer some of these questions, but the best thing to do is ask an expert.

 Liposuction is ideal for those who have stubborn pockets of fat that are resistant to diet and exercise.
-It is a minimally invasive procedure that removes excess fat from targeted areas of the body using a thin tube, or cannula, to suction out the fat cells.
+It is a minimally invasive fat removal procedure that removes excess fat from targeted areas of the body using a thin tube, or cannula, to suction out the fat.

 Liposuction is not recommended for people with significant loose skin or weakened abdominal muscles.